 Eyelashes are essential for protecting your eyes and giving them that extra wow factor.
 But if your eyelashes are falling out, how can you help your lashes grow back?

 First, follow up with your doctor to get checked out for any potential health conditions that could be affecting the health of your lashes.
 In medical terms, eyelash loss is called milphosis.
 A doctor may be able to tell you if the cause of your eyelash loss is due to a health issue like alopecia areata or even an autoimmune condition.
 It's important you find out if the amount and frequency of eyelash loss you're experiencing is normal or indicative of something more serious.

 Always make sure hands are clean before touching your eyes (a must with COVID-19).
 And when using any type of beauty enhancer such as eyelash curlers, mascara, or falsies, always follow the directions.

 Never share cosmetics, and don’t keep using products if they irritate your eyes or your lashes.
 If you end up getting an infection such as blepharitis, toss any eye makeup you used prior to the infection.

 If your lashes have taken a beating due to falsies or need some extra TLC (along with some CBD), try an eyelash enhancing serum.
-Our GRO+ Advanced Lash Serum contains full-spectrum nourishing CBD, red clover and mung bean extracts to strengthen eyelashes for a thicker, fuller effect.
+Our GRO+ Advanced Lash Serum contains broad-spectrum nourishing CBD, red clover and mung bean extracts to strengthen eyelashes for a thicker, fuller effect.
 Or opt for the original vegaLASH if you prefer no CBD.
 Our formula is completely plant-based, vegan and cruelty-free with no toxins, so show your lashes some love!